rudrajit1729/Perceptron-Neural-Network/README.md

 # What does it do?
 The neural_net.py tries to predict the output given 3 binary inputs.
 If the first input is 1, the output should be one.
 Otherwise the output should be 0.

+Run *neural_net.py* to see the neural network prediction in action.